Argos, Peloponnese: Monuments

 A great number of archaeological findings, dating from the prehistoric ages, can be found at the Argos museum, housed at the old building of Dimitrios Kallergis at Saint Peter's square.
-The Argos airfield, located in the homonymous area (Aerodromio) in the northwest outskirts of the city is also worth mentioning.
-The area it covers was created in 1916-1917 and was greatly used during the Greco-Italian War and for the training of new Kaberos school aviators for the Hellenic Air Force Academy.
+The Argos airfield, located in the homonymous area (Aerodromio) in the northwest outskirts of the city, is also worth mentioning.
+The area it covers was created in 1916–1917 and was heavily used during the Greco-Italian War and for the training of new Kaberos school aviators for the Hellenic Air Force Academy.
 It also constituted an important benchmark in the organization of the Greek air forces in southern Greece.
 Furthermore, the airfield was used by the Germans for the release of their aerial troops during the Battle of Crete.
-It was last used as a landing/take off point for spray planes (for agricultural purposes in the olive tree cultivations) up until 1985.
+It was last used as a landing/takeoff point for spray planes (for agricultural purposes in the olive tree cultivations) up until 1985.

 Transportation

 Argos is connected via regular bus services with neighbouring areas as well as Athens.
 In addition, taxi stands can be found at the Agios Petros as well as the Laiki Agora square.
+A good road network ensures the connection of the city with the surrounding towns, villages and the rest of Peloponnese and the country.

 The city also has a railway station which, at the moment, remains closed due to an indefinite halt to all railway services in the Peloponnese area by the Hellenic Railways Organisation.
-However, in late 2014, it was announced that the station would open up again, as part of an expansion of the Athens suburban railway in Argos, Nafplio and Korinthos.
+However, in late 2014, it was announced that the station would open up again, as part of an expansion of the Athens suburban railway in Argos, Nafplio and Korinthos, however the plan never came in fruition.
 Finally in mid 2020 it was announced by the administration of Peloponnese Region their cooperation with the Hellenic Railways Organisation for the metric line and stations maintenance for the purpose of the line's reoperation in the middle of 2021.
-Unfortunately, as of November 2022, no steps have yet been taken to even prepare for an upcoming reopening of the railway lines, to the dismay of the local populus.
+As of April 2023, no steps have been taken to prepare for reopening of the railway lines, to the dismay of the local population.

 Education

 Argos has a wide range of educational institutes that also serve neighbouring sparsely populated areas and villages.
 In particular, the city has seven dimotika (primary schools), four gymnasia (junior high), three lyceums (senior high), one vocational school, one music school as well as a Touristical Business and Cooking department and a post-graduate ASPETE department.
 The city also has two public libraries.

+For the academic year 2020–2021, the beginning of operations for a faculty of Rural Economy of the University of Peloponnese in Argos was planned.
+However, the creation of this faculty was cancelled by the Greek ministry of education.

+There is a municipal children's-youth library next to the Bonis Park, and another one next to Aggeli Bobou street.